 Becket was sent on a mission to the court of France to negotiate a marriage between Henry and Eleanor's eldest surviving son, known as Young Henry and Margaret, the daughter of the King of France by his second marriage.
 This he carried out with aplomb, travelling with a great retinue, his lavish style made a vivid impression on the French.

 On the death of Theobald, Archbishop of Canterbury in 1162, Henry II decided to appoint Thomas Becket to the position.
 He assumed that Thomas would make an amenable Archbishop through whom he could gain control of the churches legal system.
 Becket, however, was unwilling to oblige and on his appointment resigned the Chancellorship.
 Henry flew into a furious rage.
-Becket, undeterred, then entered into disagreement with the king regarding the rights of church and state when he prevented a cleric found guilty of rape and murder from recieving punishment in the lay court.
+Becket, undeterred, then entered into a disagreement with the king regarding the rights of church and state when he prevented a cleric found guilty of rape and murder from receiving punishment in the lay court.